 What immigration paperwork errors are big problems?

 Lying and forgery are always mistakes that will keep you from getting a visa.
 Misunderstanding certain questions about past run-ins with the police can also derail the immigration process.
 For example, one question asks whether you’ve ever been charged with a crime.
 Those who have been charged but not convicted often answer “no,” believing the two terms are interchangeable.
 In reality you’d need to answer “yes,” even if you were acquitted or the charges were dismissed.
 Very counterintuitive, but it can sink your application.

 USCIS officials are highly suspicious of oversights, even if you made innocent and honest mistakes.
 They will almost always accuse you of lying, even if you did not try to misrepresent yourself.
 In some cases those kinds of mistakes can lead to a lifetime ban from the United States.

 Get your immigration paperwork done right the first time or fixed now by an immigration attorney in Boston

 The simplest way to handle mistakes on your paperwork is to make sure they never happen at all.

-Or if you think you made an error, an attorney can help you correct that error in a way that doesn’t do more damage your immigration application, and maybe helps you get the outcome you want.
+Or if you think you made an error, an attorney can help you correct that error in a way that doesn’t do more damage your immigration application or complicate your situation, and maybe helps you get the outcome you want.

-Contact the Law Offices of Giselle M. Rodriguez in Boston to get your paperwork fixed, or done right the first time.
-You’ll save time, money, and frustration, and you’ll get peace of mind about your changes to immigrate to the United States.
+Contact the Law Offices of Giselle M. Rodriguez in Boston to get your paperwork fixed or done right the first time.
+I have helped clients in all kinds of immigration situations, and may be able to help you, too.
+You’ll save time, money, and frustration, and you’ll get peace of mind about your chances to immigrate to the United States.